larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 34:01
-No, that's the exact wrong thing, if you're going to use blue blockers, we can talk about that, 34:06 that should be reserved for late in the evening because light suppresses melatonin.
+No, that's the exact wrong thing, if you're going to use blue blockers, we can talk about that, 34:06 that should be reserved for late in the evening because **light suppresses melatonin**.
 34:13
 I've been asked many times before about this pineal gland and there are a lot of ancient practices 34:19 that map to some of the things that I'm saying, and people will always say, "Oh, I heard that sunlight "is great for the pineal."
 34:24
-Well, perhaps, but we have to careful about that phrase, sunlight inhibits the pineal, 34:31 it prevents it from releasing melatonin, darkness allows the pineal to release melatonin, 34:38 so the pineal is not the gland or the organ of sunlight, it is the gland of darkness, 34:43 in fact, melatonin can be thought of as a sleepiness signal that's correlated with darkness, 34:48 so get up each morning, try and get outside, I know that can be challenging for people, but anywhere from 2 to 10 minutes of sunlight exposure
+Well, perhaps, but we have to careful about that phrase, **sunlight inhibits the pineal, 34:31 it prevents it from releasing melatonin, darkness allows the pineal to release melatonin,** 34:38 so the **pineal is not the gland or the organ of sunlight, it is the gland of darkness, 34:43 in fact, melatonin can be thought of as a sleepiness signal that's correlated with darkness,** 34:48 so **get up each morning, try and get outside, I know that can be challenging for people, but anywhere from 2 to 10 minutes of sunlight exposure
 34:58
-is going to work well for most people, and you wanna do this on a regular basis and you don't have to do it exactly at sunrise, 35:03
+is going to work well for most people, and you wanna do this on a regular basis** and you don't have to do it exactly at sunrise, 35:03
 I realize I'm repeating myself, but somehow, despite barking at people about this for a couple years now, 35:10